spiral/docs/templater/basics.md

 </html>
 ```

-Now we have an ability to set custom wrapper class from our templates:
+Now we have the ability to set a custom wrapper class using our templates:

 ```html
 <extends:layouts.basic title="About Us" wrapper-class="about-us"/>